Aadya2901/ma-eternal/README.md

-# 🤰 Ma-Eternal – Empowering Every Stage of Maternal Health
+🌸 Ma-Eternal – Care.
+Comfort.
+Confidence.
+Empowering women through every stage of reproductive health with AI-powered tools and compassionate digital care.
 *A Maternal Health & Wellness Web App (In Development)*

 **Ma-Eternal** is a work-in-progress web application aimed at transforming maternal health support through accessible digital care.
 It provides a comprehensive platform for women across different stages of reproductive health — from menstruation and fertility to pregnancy and postpartum wellness.